Xbox One vs PS4: the controllers

-The DualShock 4 also improves on the previous generation.
-The handles of the gamepad are a lot easier to grip and are more comfortable when playing for extended periods.
+Sony's DualShock 4 also improves on the previous generation.
+The handles of the PS4 controller are a lot easier to grip and are more comfortable when playing for extended periods.
 Plus, the analog sticks now have a nice divot, making precise movements a lot easier.

-With the new DualShock 4 that's come out alongside the new slimline PS4, the controller has seen a further improvement with the addition of a wired connectivity mode, which eliminates the input lag associated with Bluetooth connections.
+With the newer DualShock 4 that's come out alongside the slimline PS4, the controller has seen a further improvement with the addition of a wired connectivity mode, which eliminates the input lag associated with Bluetooth connections.

 The PS4 controller's front touchpad and mono speaker are a unique way to interact with games, and developers are starting to find ways to adopt this technology into their control schemes.